exoplatform/exo-documentation/docs/SpaceTemplates.rst

 ######################

     eXo Platform spaces are associated with templates at creation time.
-Each template defines the space visbility, registration and the list of applications.
+Each template defines the space visibility, registration and the list of applications.
     This chapter will cover configuration for

     -  :ref:`Creating a new template <PLFDevGuide.SpaceTemplates.CreateNew>`